 Tester screen is being simulated

-Hiring from the tester panel
+Hiring from the panel

-Learn more about the targeting filters
+Learn more about targeting filters

 Testing both mobile and desktop prototypes